 Every year approximately 3 million fridges are disposed of in the UK (and a further 3 million bought).
-It’s estimated that the average lifespan of a fridge is 11 years, however a substantial proportion remain in use for more than 20 years.
-Many of the substances contained in fridges are very harmful for the environment if disposed of incorrectly.
-This article explains a bit more about what those substances are, fridge disposal legislation, and the various ways of how to dispose of a fridge responsibly.
+It’s estimated that the average lifespan of a fridge is 11 years, however, a substantial proportion remains in use for more than 20 years.
+Many of the substances contained in fridges are very harmful to the environment if disposed of incorrectly.
+This article covers:

 Most fridges made before 2000 contain Chlorofluorocarbons (‘CFCs’) or Hydrochlorofluorocarbons (‘HCFCs’) in their insulation material and/or their refrigerant.
 CFCs and HCFCs are manmade compounds comprising carbon, fluorine, chlorine, and hydrogen.
 Non-toxic and non-flammable, they were used extensively in aerosols, refrigerators and solvents until it was discovered that the CFC molecules were being broken down by Ultra Violet (UV) radiation and releasing a chlorine atom that was reducing ozone in the atmosphere.
 Ozone depletion causes increased levels of harmful UV-B radiation to reach our planet.
 As a result, an international Treaty (the Montreal Protocol) was signed to phase out their production.

 How can I tell if my fridge contains harmful substances?

 If your fridge was made before 2000 it is highly likely that it contains Ozone Depleting Substances (‘ODS’) like CFCs or HCFCs in its insulating foam or refrigerant.
 Your fridge should be marked with a plate stating the manufacturer, model, serial number and what type of refrigerant has been used.
 The most common codes are:

 R11 = CFCs contained in insulation

 R22 / R141b / R142b = HCFCs contained in insulation